Everest Base Camp

 • Symptoms: headaches, nausea, dizziness, vomiting, difficulty in breathing, loss of appetite, swelling of hands and legs, rapid heartbeat, blurred vision, sore throat, etc

-• Preventive measures: drink a lot of water, maintain your pace, acclimatize yourself, take notice of the signals your body is sending, and in case of a worsening condition inform the guides of the group leader, avoid sleeping pills.
+• Preventive measures: drink a lot of water, maintain your pace, acclimatize yourself, take notice of the signals your body is sending, and in case of a worsening condition, inform the guides of the group leader, and avoid sleeping pills.

 Weather Conditions